A building management system (BMS) provides automated control of energy efficiency and occupant comfort from a single digital interface.

-While sensors don’t usually suffer accuracy drift over time, a baseline error of up to one degree can occur and must be offset.
-Greater inaccuracies can occur due to sensors placed at the wrong height or near heat sources.
+A baseline error of up to one degree can occur over time and must be offset.
+Greater inaccuracies can be caused by sensors at the wrong height or near heat sources.

 Ability to maintain tuning

-A BMS helps maintain a building’s HVAC tuning over extended timeframes.
-It’s common for buildings using stand-alone controls to deviate from their original, optimised settings over time.
-A BMS can respond to drift in real time, helping to maintain optimum tuning all the time.
+It’s common for buildings using stand-alone controls to deviate from their original, optimised settings.
+A BMS helps maintain a building’s HVAC tuning, responding to drift in real time.

-BMS can also highlight systemic faults associated with excessive energy use.
-It can identify wasteful patterns, such as equipment left on when not needed.
+The BMS can also flag excessive energy use, such as equipment left on when not needed.

 Automation takes pressure off managers and staff to monitor data and adjust settings.

-The BMS single-user interface also saves time by bringing all relevant information and controls together in one place.
+The BMS single-user interface saves time by bringing relevant information and controls together in one place.
 Interfaces range from basic dashboards through to full graphic workstations.
-A BMS can quickly translate real-time data into useful business information, assisting rapid decision-making.
+A BMS can quickly translate real-time data for rapid decision-making.

 Lower maintenance costs

 A BMS enables early identification of equipment failure.
-Over time, buildings can become less efficient as operational patterns change and equipment performance declines.
+Buildings can become less efficient as operational patterns change and equipment performance declines.
 A BMS can implement diagnostics for most HVAC components, and detect when a component is starting to fail.
 Operators can be alerted to commence preventative maintenance.

 Improved occupant comfort

 A BMS allows real-time monitoring and optimisation of occupant comfort.
-It accounts for factors such as temperature, humidity, air quality and flow.
-A BMS can also provide notification and rectification of faults before comfort is diminished.
+It accounts for factors such as temperature and air quality.
+It can also provide notification and rectification of faults before comfort is diminished.